baileym4/sealevels/README.md

    - It calculates and visualizes the average annual temperatures for specified cities over the years.

 3. **Trend Analysis:**
    - The script identifies intervals with extreme positive or negative slopes, showcasing trends in the temperature data.
+Functions exist to calculate the mse and rmse

 4. **Prediction:**
    - Using polynomial regression models, the script predicts future temperature trends based on training data.